Harnack inequality for non-local Schr\"odinger operators: Potential Theory for

 \end{notation} An important ingredient in the proofs will be the Levy system formula (see (1.4) in \cite{cskv}) associated with the jump process $X$ given by a jump kernel $J$.
 For any non-negative measurable function $g: \mathbb{R}_{+}\times\mathbb{R}^d\times\mathbb{R}^d \rightarrow [0, \infty),$ with $g(s, y, y) = 0$ for all $y\in\mathbb{R}^d,$ any stopping time $T$ (with respect to filtration of X), and any $x\in\mathbb{R}^d$

-We remark at this point that the proofs of the results in this entire section are essentially an imitation of the ideas in \cite{cskv} but nevertheless we prove them for the reader's convenience.
+We remark at this point that the proofs of the results in this entire section follow the noation, ideas, and techniques in \cite{cskv}.
+Instead of citing the results without proof when required, we reproduce the proof here for the reader's convenience.